swkeemink/DeDist/README.md

 =====

-DeDist (Decoding Distributions) is a Python library for analytically calculating the full decoding distribution for a given neural encoding system with Gaussian noise, with arbitrary tuning curves (heterogeneous or homogeneous) and arbitrary noise correlations.
+DeDist (Decoding Distributions) is a Python library for analytically calculating the full maximum likelihood decoding distribution for a given neural encoding system with Gaussian noise, with arbitrary tuning curves (heterogeneous or homogeneous) and arbitrary noise correlations.

 For more information see the paper: